akondrahman/59115ASE/project/Report.md

 ### Implementing DE

 To implement DE we use the concept called _normalized score_ that aggregates the objective scores and normalizes with respect to a baseline score.
-Our DE implementation generates solutions based on this normalized score for each candidates.
-To obtain the baseline we run IPMDFC for a fixed number of iterations.
-The obtained baseline scores is passed to our implementation of the DE algorithm.
+Our DE implementation generates solutions based on this normalized score for each candidate.
+To obtain the baseline, we run IPMDFC for a fixed number of iterations.
+The generated baseline scores (low, high) are passed to our implementation of the DE algorithm.
 Our DE algorithm updates the scores of baseline by the score obtained from each candidate solution.
 Our implementation of DE performs minimization on the normalized scores.
 We followed Storn and Price's recommendation for frontier size (`18 * number of decisons`).

 ### Integrating DE with IPMDFC

 Finally, _main.py_ acts as a placeholder to put all the pieces together and perform all experiments.
-To perform a sample run a set of synthetic values we use the _runIntegrator_ method in main.py.
-To get baseline for IntegratedDefectModel we use _getBaselineForModel_ method in main.py.
-Finally, to use DE on InteratedDefectModel we set the following parameters: _runCount_, _constFlagForBaseline_, _deRunCount_, and _dirToWriteP_.
+To perform a sample run on a set of synthetic values, we use the _runIntegrator_ method in main.py.
+To get baseline for IntegratedDefectModel, we use _getBaselineForModel_ method in main.py.
+Finally, to use DE on InteratedDefectModel, we set the following parameters: _runCount_, _constFlagForBaseline_, _deRunCount_, and _dirToWriteP_.

 * Parameter _runCount_ specifies the number of times the model will run.
-This is set to 365 to imitate 365 days for running the model.
+This is set to 365 to simulate 365 days over which the models runs.

 * If _constFlagForBaseline_ is set to True, then regression equations will be used to run the model. ‘dirToWriteP’ specifies the directory name where the constraint file resides.

 * _constraintFileNameParam_ is used to set the name of the constraint file.
-Please note that _createConstraintFile_ is an optional method to create constraint files based to set different ranges for the auxiliaries.
-In our implementation we have not used this method.
+Please note that _createConstraintFile_ is an optional method to create constraint files for setting different ranges for the auxiliaries.
+In our implementation, we did not used this method.

 ## Methodology

-To observe how DE performs on optimizing two objectives for our model of interest namely, _Undetected Active Errors_, and _Undetected Passive Errors_.
-To run the experiment we provide the following parameters: _constraintFileNameParam_, _constFlagForBaseline_, _dirToWriteP_, _runCount_, and _deRunCount_.
-For different experiments we use different configurations of the five parameters.
-In our experiment runCount was set to 365 for all our experiments.
-The parameters constraintFileNameParam, and dirToWriteP were used to set a file name, and directory that used to read the constraints for the model.
-In our experiments we wanted to minimize the two objectives.
+We observed how DE performed on optimizing two objectives,_Undetected Active Errors_ and _Undetected Passive Errors_, for our model of interest.
+To run the experiment, we provided values for the following parameters: _constraintFileNameParam_, _constFlagForBaseline_, _dirToWriteP_, _runCount_, and _deRunCount_.
+To conduct different experiments, we used different configurations of the five parameters.
+For all experiements, _runCount_ was held constant at 365 (days).
+The parameters _constraintFileNameParam_ and _dirToWriteP_ were used to set the file name and the directory that was used to read the constraints for the model.
+In our experiments, we wanted to minimize the two objectives.
 For each configuration of the experiment, we recorded the output values and recorded the duration time of the time taken to perform the experiment.
 We present our findings in the next section.

 ## Results

-We conduct our discussion in three categories: first we show the values of all the stocks for a sample run of IPMDFC.
-Then we provide empirical eveidence stating whether or not DE is providing better results in terms of optimization.
-Finally we provide our findings for the two experiemnts that we used.
+We conduct our discussion in three categories: (1) We show the values of all the stocks for a sample run of IPMDFC; (2) we provide empirical evidence stating whether or not DE is providing better results in terms of optimization; and (3) we provide our findings for the two experimental configurations that we used.

 ### Sample Run of IPMDFC

 To test our implemention of IPMDFC we created a set of auxiliaries and observed the values of all the stocks.
-In Table II we list the values of all auxiliaries that we used.
+In Table II, we list the values of all auxiliaries that we used.
 Please note that all the following values are for test purpose.

 Table II: Values of Auxiliaries Used